rbishop/identicon/README.md

 Identicon
 =========

-An Elixir library for generating 5x5 identicons.
+An Elixir library for generating GitHub-like symmetrical 5x5 identicons.

 ## Usage

-Just pass a string or char_list to `Identicon.render/1`.
+Just pass a string or `char_list` to `Identicon.render/1`.
 You will get back a Base64 encoded string representing your identicon image.

 ```elixir
 image = Identicon.render "rbishop"
 # => a1070f60bb1e600..."
 ```

-You can just keep using this in memory or write to file and decode into an image:
+You can just keep using this in memory or write to file and decode into an
+image:

 ```elixir
 image = Identicon.render "rbishop"